ForeignOx/notes/Mathematics/Pure/Analysis/Series.md

 $$
 e_{k}\leq \frac{1}{e^{ k }}
 $$
-Which by coparison test, this si converget
+Which by comparison test, this is converget

+#Mathematics #Analysis #Definition #Theorem